Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.universal/Documentation~/2d-customlit.md

 ## Sprite Custom Lit Shader Graph

-The new Shader Graph target "Custom Lit Shader Graph" provides a great starting point to create a custom lithing model shader.
+The new Shader Graph target "Custom Lit Shader Graph" provides a great starting point to create a custom lighting model shader.
 It does not sample the Light Textures but it does have a Normal pass and a fallback Forward pass for use in non 2D Renderer.

 ## 2D Light Texture